alexs-db/tryHackMe-notes/README.md

-# 📚 Notes & GitHub Challenges
+# 📚 Notes & TryHackMe Challenges

 This repository contains my course notes and solutions to TryHackMe challenges.